Sony - PlayStation (PCSX ReARMed)¶

 Most conversion tools will want a single .bin file for each disk.
 If your game uses multiple .bin files (tracks) per disk, you will have to mount the cue sheet to a virtual drive and re-burn the images onto a single track before conversion.

 RetroArch does not currently have .pbp database due to variability in users' conversion methods.
 All .pbp games will have to be added to playlists manually.

 For game savedata storage, the PSX console used memory cards.
 The PSX console had two slots for memory cards.

-The PCSX ReARMed core only has support for the first memory card slot.
+The PCSX ReARMed core defaults to only support the first memory card slot.

 In this doc, the first memory card slot will be referred to as 'Memcard slot 0'.

 The second memory card slot will be referred to as 'Memcard slot 1'.